Urban Book Circle®

 Next up was Austria in Vienna.
 Out of the 47,998 spectators at Ernst-Happel-Stadion, a whopping 15,000 were Serbs – making the atmosphere seem as if it were at home in Belgrade.
 Antic made only one change since the Lithuania match, re-calling Udinese defender Aleksandar Lukovic instead of the injured Ivica Dragutinovic.
 Mladen Krstajic was also left out of the squad due to an injury the night before the match.

-Next up was a key match against Romania in Constanța with the Serbian media billing it the match of the decade.
+Next up was a key match against Romania in Constanța in March 2009 with the Serbian media billing it the match of the decade.
 Romania – led by Adrian Mutu – had recently played well at Euro 2008.
 This would be the first time twenty-year-old Neven Subotic would feature in the Serbian squad after choosing to represent Serbia (turning down offers from Germany, the United States and Bosnia and Herzegovina) in late 2008.
 The fact that Subotic chose Serbia was largely thanks to Antic and Serbia’s success up to that point (Antic had tried to convince Bojan Krkic to play for Serbia in August 2008 but Krkic chose Spain).
 Subotic was able to play in a number of defensive positions and Antic compared him to Fernando Hierro – someone who Antic coached during his time at Real Madrid.

 With Serbia up 3-1, Antic decided to strengthen the defence and substitute Marko Pantelic with Neven Subotic in the 66th minute – giving Subotic his debut.
-The young Subotic appeared nervous pulled down a Romanian player just outside of the 16-yard-box in the 73rd minute resulting in a yellow card and a free kick which Romania then scored from.
+The young Subotic appeared nervous and pulled down a Romanian player just outside of the 16-yard-box in the 73rd minute resulting in a yellow card and a free kick which Romania then scored from.
 Serbia held on and won 3-2.
 After the match, Antic proved a worthy pedagogue and showed his knack for psychology.
-When asked by journalists what he thought of Subotic’s performance, Antic called him the man of the match.
+When asked by journalists what he thought of Subotic’s performance, Antic called him the Man of the Match.

 After this match, things were looking good.
 Fans were delighted: out of five matches, Serbia won four, scored twelve goals, conceded only five and the only loss was against France.
 Antic said that “the most important thing is that we are getting people to get excited about football again, for their national team.
 The first objective that I set for myself when I took over the team is for the people to re-identify with their colours and the best formula to do so was with a winning team, with character.
 The atmosphere is almost euphoric.
 I think that is what these people lacked to be happy after Serbian football went through a bad time for many things and for many reasons.”

-The prelude to the World Cup was not without its issues however.
+Backup goalkeeper Vladimir Disljenkovic – seemingly unhappy with his lack of playing time – gained Ukrainian citizenship and gave up his Serbian citizenship in the process.
 Bosko Jankovic, who had an important role throughout the qualifiers coming in as a “joker” from the bench as is known in that part of Europe, was ruled out of the World Cup in March due to a knee injury.
 Antic now needed to find a replacement for Jankovic who was known for his speedy runs on the wing during counter-attacks.
-In April, Ivica Dragutinovic – who played six out of the ten qualifiers – suffered an achilles tendon injury while training for Sevilla and was also ruled out of the World Cup.
+In April, Ivica Dragutinovic – who played six out of the ten qualifiers – suffered an Achilles tendon injury while training for Sevilla and was also ruled out of the World Cup.

 “Antic is the real deal.
 Antara (as we called him at Partizan) was Partizan captain when Ante ‘Bice’ Mladinic called me up from the juniors to the first team at the pre-season preliminaries in Rovinj.
 I remember – because Bice called me up late – I arrived in Rovinj but I didn’t bring my passport as I didn’t know that we were going to Trieste for shopping on our day off.
 So everyone went to Trieste but only I stayed in the Eden Hotel in Rovinj.
 When we were all together again at dinner, Antara (as captain) presented me with a beautiful watch that they bought me in Trieste as a gift and souvenir for my first pre-season with the Partizan first team.
 That was a long time ago but I will never forget that.
 That was something special that I will always remember.
 Antara is a great man firstly and a great player and expert.”